Vrajpatel4021/E--commerce-website/README.md

 - We have create an endpoint to receive request from cart page.
 - We have also create an backend endpoint to fetch all the products inside cart with user mail.

+## Milestone 19: Project Overview -

+- In this milestone we learned how to create the **Add to cart** functionality to our e-commerce website.

+## Milestone 20: Project Overview -

+In this milestone we created a profile page that shows the personal details of the user such as Name , email ect.....

+## Milestone 21: Project Overview -

+In this milestone we created a create address page to add user address to the profile page .

+## Milestone 22: Project Overview -

+In this milestone we completed the backend setup for the create Address page.

+## Milestone 23: Project Overview -

+In this milestone wwe simply created the frontend for the select address page in our ecommerce website.